avalanche-foundation/ACPs/ACPs/75_consensus_proofs/75-acceptance-proofs.md

 Subnets use the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/416fbdf1f783c40f21e7009a9f06d192e69ba9b5/vms/proposervm/README.md) to implement a soft leader mechanism.
 The ProposerVM determines the block producer schedule from a randomly shuffled validator set for that subnet at each block height.
 The ProposerVM wrapper specifies the P-Chain height where it was verified.

-One key invariant is that nodes cannot verify a block that was produced at a P-Chain height that they have not heard of yet.
-Verifiers assume that a block height that is beyond the P-Chain height that they have accepted is invalid because that block does not exist yet from the verifier’s perspective.
+If a ProposerVM header specifies a P-Chain height that is not accepted from the node's perspective, then the block is treated as invalid until the P-Chain height advances.

 If many nodes disagree about the current tip of the P-Chain, it can lead to a liveness failure where a subnet is not able to produce any blocks because nodes might have copies of the P-Chain that are out-of-sync with each other.
 In practice, this almost never happens because nodes produce blocks with a P-Chain height in the past, using a few blocks as a buffer since it’s likely that most nodes would have accepted an old block.
 This however, relies on an assumption that validators are constantly making progress in consensus to prevent the subnet from potentially stalling.
 This leaves an open concern where the P-Chain stalling on a node would prevent it from verifying any blocks, leading to a subnet potentially unable to produce blocks if many validators stalled at different heights due to a P-Chain outage.